The #RevPit 2019 Annual Contest Begins April 6th!

 Once the submission window opens, writers will use our submission form to submit query letter and first five double-spaced pages (1250-1500 words) in one document to their top two editors and one alternate.
 Only one submission per entrant.
 Check out the How to Submit page to learn about the submission process.

 When the submission window closes, editors will read all entries.
 Watch your chosen editors’ tweets and the #RevPit feed, as all editors will tweet anonymous #10queries feedback as they go.
-Editors will then select one (or two!) winners and a runner-up to receive prizes.
+Editors will then select one winner and a runner-up to receive prizes.
 The winning author-editor pairs will go through an intense, month-long editing process before posting their revised query letters and first five pages to the showcase on the Revise & Resub blog.
 Runners-up will each receive a separate prize.

 What You’ll Need: